marcelo-alvarez/datasci211/week-1/README.md

 # DataSci 211 — Week 1 Cluster Warm-Up

-Use these examples to practice basic Slurm submissions on Marlowe before moving on to the GPU-focused week 2 materials.
+Use these examples to practice basic Slurm submissions on Marlowe before moving on to the week 2 materials.

 ---